DaveParillo/cisc192-reader/src/chapter2/modulus.rst

       .. tb-choice::
          :name: mod_operator_1

+         How do you know whether the variable x is odd?

          - [ ] Use x % 2, and if the result is 0, it is odd.